Your Impact

 Catholic Extension Society was able to emerge as the pivotal organization in this recovery for two main reasons.

-The second is that Catholic Extension Society has always maintained a trusting and collaborative relationship with the Catholic leaders of Puerto Rico.
-This mutual confidence helps move this complex project forward, even when we encounter challenges.
+The second is that the Catholic Extension Society has always maintained a trusting and collaborative relationship with the Catholic leaders of Puerto Rico.
+This confidence helps move this complex project forward, even when we encounter challenges.

 Catholic Extension Society makes routine trips to Puerto Rico, such as when our president, Father Jack Wall, and chancellor, Cardinal Blase Cupich, visited a damaged school in Vega Baja.